stefanDeveloper/heiDGAF/docs/pipeline.rst

 --------

 The `Inspector` stage is responsible to run time-series based anomaly detection on prefiltered batches.
-This stage is essentiell to reduce the load of the `Detection` stage.
-Otherwise, resource complexity would increase disproportionally.
+This stage is essentiell to reduce the load on the `Detection` stage.
+Otherwise, resource complexity would increase disproportionately.

 Main Class
 ----------